metomi/rose/sphinx/api/configuration/rose-configuration-format.rst

 * (optionally) files containing data that cannot easily be represented by the INI format.

-We have added the following conventions into the Rose configuraiton format:
+We have added the following conventions into the Rose configuration format:

 #.
 The file name is normally called ``rose*.conf``, e.g. :rose:file:`rose.conf`,
    :rose:file:`rose-app.conf`, :rose:file:`rose-meta.conf`, etc.